Doping induced metal-insulator phase transition in NiO

-What makes NiO even more interesting is its behavior as a function of doping: one finds a insulator metal phase transition (IMT) on doping the system with Li, which amounts to hole doping\cite{nio-expd}.
-The physics of this phase transition found to be very rich due to a subtle interplay of charge transfer and Mott localization: despite being a text book Mott insulator, NiO also has a strong charge transfer character due to the large overlap (in energy) of the Ni $d$ and O-$p$ states.
-Any theory attempting to capture this IMT in NiO must be capable of treating Mott correlations and charge transfer effects on an equal footing, presenting a significant theoretical challenge.
+What makes NiO even more interesting is its behavior as a function of doping: one finds an insulator to metal phase transition (IMT) on doping the system with Li, which amounts to hole doping\cite{nio-expd}.
+The physics of this phase transition was found to be very rich due to a subtle interplay of charge transfer and Mott localization: despite being a text book Mott insulator, NiO also has a strong charge transfer character due to the large overlap (in energy) of the Ni-$d$ and O-$p$ states.
+Any theory attempting to capture this IMT in NiO must be capable of treating Mott correlations and charge transfer effects at an equal footing\cite{kunes-nio}, presenting a significant theoretical challenge.

 In the present work we study the IMT in NiO using three different approaches: the local spin density approximation (LSDA) within DFT, correlated band theory method, LSDA+$U$, and a many-body technique, RDMFT.
-In doing so we demonstrate that even though at zero doping all these methods give similar spectra, the physics of hole doping phase transition is \emph{qualitatively different} for the different theoretical methods: within band and correlated band theory methods the metalization occurs due to rigid shifting of the chemical potential into the valence band, with the separation between the Hubbard bands remaining approximately constant.
-In total contrast to this, within RDFMT one finds that the phase transition is driven by a transfer in spectral weight from the upper and lower Hubbard bands to a low energy peak, known as the correlated peak.
-These latter results we find to be in excellent agreement with previous many-body results obtained using DMFT\cite{kunes-nio}.
+In doing so we demonstrate that even though at zero doping all these methods give similar spectra, the physics of hole doping induced phase transition is \emph{qualitatively different} for the different theoretical methods: within band and correlated band theory methods the metalization occurs due to rigid shifting of the chemical potential into the valence band, with the separation between the Hubbard bands remaining approximately constant.
+In total contrast to this, within RDMFT one finds that the phase transition is driven by a transfer in spectral weight from the upper and lower Hubbard bands to a low energy peak, known as the correlated peak.
+These latter results we find to be in good agreement with previous many-body results obtained using DMFT\cite{kunes-nio}.

-Recently, RDMFT has shown potential for correctly treating band as well as Mott insulators\cite{sharma08,nek10,sharma}, or in other words, treating both Mott correlations and charge transfer effects on an equal footing.
+Recently, RDMFT has shown potential for correctly treating band as well as Mott insulators\cite{sharma08,nek10,sharma}, or in other words, treating both Mott correlations and charge transfer effects equally well.
 Within RDMFT, the one-body reduced density matrix (1-RDM) is the basic variable \cite{lodwin,gilbert}

 where $\Psi$ denotes the many-body wave function and $N$ is the total number of electrons.
 Diagonalization of $\gamma$ produces a set of orthonormal Bloch functions, the so called natural orbitals\cite{lodwin}, $\varphi_{i{\bf k}}$, and occupation numbers, $n_{i{\bf k}}$.
 Extending RDMFT to the truly non-collinear magnetic case\cite{sharma}, by treating the natural orbitals as two component Pauli-spinors, leads to the spectral representation